-This tutorial gets you started writing .NET code for Oracle Database while taking advantage of integrated Visual Studio tools.
+This tutorial walks you through developing a .NET Framework app for an on-premises Oracle Database and using Oracle tools integrated into Visual Studio.
 You'll use Oracle Data Provider for .NET (ODP.NET) and Oracle Developer Tools for Visual Studio (ODT).
-Follow these easy steps to get started:

 In Visual Studio, create a new Visual C# "Console App (.NET Framework)".